tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>The date of the creation of the original resource from which the digital media was derived or created.
-The date and time must comply with the World Wide Web Consortium (W3C) datetime practice, https://www.w3.org/TR/NOTE-datetime, which requires that date and time representation correspond to ISO 8601:1998, but with year fields always comprising 4 digits.
-This makes datetime records compliant with 8601:2004, https://www.iso.org/standard/40874.html.
+The date and time must comply with the World Wide Web Consortium (W3C) datetime practice, <a href="https://www.w3.org/TR/NOTE-datetime">https://www.w3.org/TR/NOTE-datetime</a>, which requires that date and time representation correspond to ISO 8601:1998, but with year fields always comprising 4 digits.
+This makes datetime records compliant with 8601:2004, <a href="https://www.iso.org/standard/40874.html">https://www.iso.org/standard/40874.html</a>.
 AC datetime values may also follow 8601:2004 for ranges by separating two IS0 8601 datetime fields by a solidus ("forward slash", '/').
-See also the wikipedia IS0 8601 entry, https://en.wikipedia.org/wiki/ISO_8601, for further explanation and examples.</td>
+See also the wikipedia IS0 8601 entry, <a href="https://en.wikipedia.org/wiki/ISO_8601">https://en.wikipedia.org/wiki/ISO_8601</a>, for further explanation and examples.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>What constitutes "original" is determined by the metadata author.
 Example: Digitization of a photographic slide of a map would normally give the date at which the map was created; however a photographic work of art including the same map as its content may give the date of the original photographic exposure.
 Imprecise or unknown dates can be represented as ISO dates or ranges.
 Compare also Date and Time Digitized in the Resource Creation Vocabulary.
-See also the wikipedia IS0 8601 entry, https://en.wikipedia.org/wiki/ISO_8601, for further explanation and examples.</td>
+See also the wikipedia IS0 8601 entry, <a href="https://en.wikipedia.org/wiki/ISO_8601">https://en.wikipedia.org/wiki/ISO_8601</a>, for further explanation and examples.</td>
 		</tr>
 	</tbody>
 </table>